FiteAnalytics/sdk/README.md

 ## Javascript SDK

 The Javascript SDK is similarly implemented as a wrapper class with member functions for invoking the various API methods, however, all methods are implemented as asynchronous functions and must used accordingly.
+Key word arguments must be specified within a single map object argument for the security analytics and security cash flows functions since key words are not natively supported by javascript.

 #### Initialization